 The good news about fuel system problems is it might just be your gas cap.
 If you put gas in your Mazda and the check engine light came on as you pulled out of the station, find a safe place to park and check to make sure you tightened the gas cap.
-The gas cap seals the tank and if there isn’t a vacuum seal, the check engine light will come on.
+The gas cap seals the tank and if there isn’t a vacuum seal, the light will come on.
 It could also be an issue with the fuel injectors or pump.

 4. Ignition System/Combustion Problems

 Finally, your Mazda relies on combustion to start and run.
 Air and fuel are mixed to create a combustible substance for the spark plugs to ignite.
 The check engine light will come on if there is a problem with the spark plugs or their wires.
 It might also come on if the mass airflow sensor is failing.
 This sensor measures the air in the air/fuel mixture to make sure it isn’t too rich (fuel-heavy) or lean (air-heavy).